freitasgouvea/token-erc-20/README.md

 ## Other Features

-### Security analysis using Mythril
+#### Run analysis using Mythril

-Mythril is a free security analysis tool for EVM bytecode that detects security vulnerabilities in smart contracts:
+Mythril is example of security analysis tool for EVM bytecode that detects security vulnerabilities in smart contracts:

 - [Mythril](https://github.com/ConsenSys/mythril)

-Below you find the instructions to run Mythril in this project.

-#### Run analysis using Mythril

 To run a security analysis you first need to install the Mythril tool in your machine: